onestardao/WFGY/TensionUniverse/BlackHole/Q034_quantum_classical_crossover.md

 The conceptual and technical problem addressed in Q034 is:

-> Under what physical, environmental, and informational conditions does the description of a system admit a faithful classical approximation, rather than requiring a fully quantum description, and how does this change across scales?
+> Under what physical, environmental and informational conditions does the description of a system admit a faithful classical approximation, rather than requiring a fully quantum description, and how does this change across scales?

 More concretely, Q034 asks for an effective description of the following questions.

 1. Given a quantum system coupled to an environment, how does the joint dynamics lead to states that can be approximated by classical probability distributions over a set of preferred variables, often called pointer states or classical observables.

 2. Is there a meaningful notion of a crossover scale or set of scales where quantum coherence becomes operationally irrelevant for macroscopic observables.
-This can be a sharp crossover or a gradual one.
+This crossover may be sharp or gradual.

-3. How should the crossover be quantified, in terms of observable quantities such as interference visibility, decoherence times, entropy production, and information flow between system and environment.
+3. How should the crossover be quantified in terms of observable quantities such as interference visibility, decoherence times, entropy production and information flow between system and environment.

 Q034 does not modify the axioms of quantum theory.
-It focuses on the effective description of when classical reasoning is adequate and how this depends on coupling to an environment, coarse graining, and scale.
+It focuses on the effective description of when classical reasoning is adequate and how this depends on coupling to an environment, coarse graining and scale.

 ### 1.2 Status and difficulty

 The basic mechanisms of decoherence and environment induced superselection are well understood in many models, and there is a large literature on how classical behavior emerges from quantum dynamics in open systems.
-However, there is no single universally accepted quantitative definition of a crossover scale from quantum to classical behavior that works across all domains.
+However there is no single universally accepted quantitative definition of a crossover scale from quantum to classical behavior that works across all domains.

 Known facts and partial results include: